 it's about life

 I've written this sometime during 2017 and have not yet been able to write anything to replace it.
 Perhaps it means time still holds its stance.
-Perhaps.
-Take it as a moment of delight.
+Or just take it as a moment of delight.

 Let's make it clear: the gavel is about to strike and I haven't had the time for a proper introduction.
 Although I am an adventure seeking quixotic creator, I resolve my life to logic and intellectual values.
 Mysterious are the works of life, but hitting the right questions gets me closer to the right answers, and silence has confided in me as many a claim as the most intricate analysis.
 Many mistakes have made me learn that the road to common truth is of a personal matter.
 When in doubt I fall into visceral instincts to dig out life.
 Faith and intuition help me stream through limits.
 Reality can be as hard as a concrete wall or elusive as a dream.
 I don't dig bogus smirks.
 And I still haven't mastered disappointment.
 I need the stakes to be abundantly high and close to the heart because that's the nature of the game we're playing.
 For let's face it, we could be doing a hell of a lot better with what we are given in this world.